Street name sign: Description

-Modern street name signs may be mounted in various ways, such as attached to walls or on utility poles or smaller purpose-made sign poles posted on a streetcorner, or hung over intersections from overhead supports like wires or pylons.
+Modern street nameplates (name signs) may be mounted in various ways, such as attached to walls or on utility poles or smaller purpose-made sign poles posted on a streetcorner, or hung over intersections from overhead supports like wires or pylons.
 When attached to poles, they may be stacked onto each other in alternating directions or mounted perpendicular to each other, with each sign facing the street it represents.
-Until around 1900 in the USA, however, street name signs were often mounted on the corners of buildings, or even chiseled into the masonry, and many of those signs still exist in older neighborhoods.
+Until around 1900 in the US, however, street name signs were often mounted on the corners of buildings, or even chiseled into the masonry, and many of those signs still exist in older neighborhoods.
 They are commonly used in France and the United Kingdom.
 The design and style of the sign is usually common to the district in which it appears.

-Some street name signs also indicate the range of house numbers found nearby, and/or the name or number of the local administrative or postal district.
+Some street nameplates also indicate the range of house numbers found nearby, or the name or number of the local administrative or postal district.
 Some street name signs also indicate an alternative name for the street, such as "Fashion Avenue" for Seventh Avenue in New York City, or "Avenue of the Arts" for Huntington Avenue in Boston, Massachusetts.
 Multilingual signs are common and may be required by law in some areas, such as French-speaking regions of Canada.
 Multilingual signs are sometimes primarily used to promote local minority languages.
 See bilingual sign for more information.

 Occasionally some signs are a target for vandalism, for example in areas of language controversy; and signs on unusually or famously named streets (perhaps those containing a humorous or obscene word) are especially liable to street sign theft.

 In recent years, many US and Canadian cities have adopted the mast arm for traffic signal equipment; major intersections are marked with large signs mounted on the mast arms.
-This was started in the 1960s by the California Department of Transportation.
+This was started in the 1960s by Caltrans.
 Los Angeles and San Francisco started in the 1970s and recently New York City has introduced the bigger signs at its intersections.
-In 2013, New York City began to change street signs that have been previously used Highway Gothic font for a new one, Clearview, that include both upper and lower case letters, which is considered more readable.
+In 2013, New York City began to replace the font Highway Gothic, formerly used in street signs, with Clearview, including both upper and lower case letters, considered more readable.